lambda-a2z/React-Front-end/README.md

 # React-Front-end

-FOR A 2 Z Experiences.
+FOR A TO Z Experiences.

 ## Build Week Schedule